thinksalot/notes/git.md

 * It will switch to a particular branch:

-   When used as `git checkout <branch>`, it will update `HEAD` to the specified branch and also set that branch as the current branch
+   When used as `git checkout <branch>`, it will update `HEAD` to the specified branch and also set that branch as the current branch.
+This action will effectively switch to a branch.

 * It will unmodify a modified file:

-   When used as `git checkout -- file.txt`, it will checkout file.txt out of index, any changes to the file is permanently lost.
-It effectively copies earlier commited version of the file in place of the modified one.
+   When used as `git checkout -- file.txt`, it will checkout file.txt out of index to the working directory, any changes to the file in working dir is permanently lost.
+It effectively copies staged file to in place of the one in working directory.

+   When used as `git checkout HEAD file.txt`, it will checkout file.txt out of `HEAD` to the index and working directory.
+Any changes to `file.txt` is permanently lost.

 Git commands
 ===